 What is omnichannel marketing?

 When customers can interact with a brand anytime, anywhere, how are businesses preparing to accommodate them?
-(For more information how to use post-click landing pages at the top of your marketing funnel, check out our guide here.)
+(For more information on how to use landing pages at the top of your marketing funnel, check out our guide here.)

 The trench coat above was a big hit with Camuto’s customers, but there was one problem: The communications team heard from a retailer that buyers kept losing the belt.

-In response, the marketing team launched an omni-channel campaign that spanned email, social, web, and in-store promotions.
+In response, the marketing team launched an omnichannel campaign that spanned email, social, web, and in-store promotions.
 It featured digital content from three fashion bloggers, “create a trenchlook” sweepstakes, and stylish suggestions to customers.

 The campaign exemplifies the value of an omnichannel marketing campaign: It puts the customer at the center of the experience.
-In this case, it takes a complaint about the product and then uses marketing’s coordination with other departments to create a seamless, cross-channel campaign that solves the problem.
+In this case, it takes a complaint about the product and then uses marketing’s coordination with other departments to create a seamless, multichannel campaign that solves the problem.

-Getting started with omnichannel
+Getting started with omnichannel marketing

 Are you planning to create an omnichannel marketing strategy?
 Here are a few things you’ll need to get started: